CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.5 Logging.md

 2 risk situation
 -----------------

-The following specific threats and vulnerabilities are of particular importance in logging:
+The following specific threats and vulnerabilities are of particular importance in the area of ​​logging:

 ### 2 1 Missing or insufficient logging